Reviews You Can Rely On

 How We Test

 We've tested over 140 vacuums within the last decade, and during that time, we've learned a ton.
 Having never been the one to settle in our work, in this revised test version, we've completely cleaned the slate and put every product through our new Vacuum Performance 2.0 test protocol.
-First, we thoroughly researched problems plaguing homes everywhere.
+First, we thoroughly examined problems plaguing homes everywhere.
 What are the most stubborn messes out there, and where do they occur most?
 What makes an exhausting chore easier?
 We ask questions like these to get to the root of what makes a vacuum great.
 From there, we've designed and built new rigs like the suction power platform to gather data to show these important factors.
 We've also developed new testing protocols, expanding on our original cleaning tests to get a more accurate representation of what we would see at home.
 We added in more thorough analysis of convenient features and design aspects to tease out the good from the great.
-After this whole process, we count more than 25 individual tests conducted on each and every product in this review.
+After this whole process, we counted more than 25 individual tests conducted on each and every product at our lab.
 We've broken out all the stops to provide the most comprehensive review you can use to make a smart and informed purchase decision.

 We measured effective suction power with a differential pressure...